lt20kmph/pmail/README.md

 account and the location of the related credentials.json file from the API.
 When you finished save this file as 'config.yaml'.

+Finally run pmailServer.py,

+    chmod +x pmailServer.py
+    ./pmailServer.py

-Finally run pmailServer.py, and a Google window will open up (or a link will appear in your terminal) asking you to confirm the relevant permissions.
-If everything went successfully after a few minutes you should have synced a local copy of your mailbox and you can run the runClient.py and the client should start up and you should see a list of your messages.
+If everything is working, a Google window will open up (or a link will appear in your terminal) asking you to confirm the relevant permissions.
+If everything went successfully after a few minutes (or longer, depending on how much history you are syncing, controled by the 'sync_from' option in the config file) you should have synced a local copy of your mailbox and then you can run the runClient.py,

+    chmod +x runClient.py
+    ./runClient.py

+The client should start up and you should see a list of your messages.

 ### Dependencies